Romanization of Korean: History

-Possibly the earliest romanization system for Korean was an 1832 system by the German doctor Philipp Franz von Siebold, who was living in Japan.
-Another early romanization system was an 1835 unnamed and unpublished system by missionary Walter Henry Medhurst that was used in his translation of a book on the Chinese, Korean, and Japanese languages.
+The earliest known romanization system for Korean was devised in 1832 by the German physician Philipp Franz von Siebold, while he was living in Japan.
+Another early romanization system was an 1835 unnamed and unpublished system by missionary Walter Henry Medhurst, used in his translation of a comparative book on the Chinese, Korean, and Japanese languages.
 (Note: English title of work was Translation of a comparative Vocabulary of the Chinese, Corean and Japanese, to Which is Added the thousand Character Classic, in Chinese and Corean, the Whole Accompanied by Copious Indexes of All the Chinese and English Words Occurring in the Work.
-It was a translation of an 18th century text by the Joseon government agency Bureau of Interpreters.
+It was a translation of an 18th-century text by the Joseon government agency Bureau of Interpreters.
 Holstein claims this is the first romanization system, but Fouser provides an earlier example.)
-Medhurst's romanization scheme was otherwise not significantly used.
-In 1874, the Dallet system was introduced; it was based around French-language phonology.
+Medhurst's romanization scheme was not significantly used.
+In 1874, the Dallet system was introduced; it was based on French phonology.
 It was the first to use the digraphs eo and eu, and the first to use diacritics for Korean romanization; it used the grave and acute accents over the letter "e".
-The first system to see significant usage was the Ross system, named for John Ross, which was designed in 1882.
+The first system to achieve significant usage was the Ross system, named for John Ross, which was designed in 1877.
+(Note: Holstein gives the wrong date; he is referring to the publication of Ross's 1877 book Corean Primer, which contains the romanization system.)
 It saw adoption by missionaries.

 In 1897, James Scarth Gale introduced his system in his work A Korean-English Dictionary.
-This system went on to achieve some adoption; it was reportedly adopted by the Harvard Journal of Asiatic Studies.
-In spite of this, some scholars found issues with these early systems.
+This system achieved limited adoption; it was reportedly adopted by the Harvard Journal of Asiatic Studies.
+Despite this, some scholars criticized these early systems.
 More systems by Westerners emerged, based on English, French, and German phonology.
 Japanese scholars also developed their own romanizations for Korean, many of which were built on the work of Siebold and Dallet.
-In 1933, the first romanization system developed by Koreans, which was appended to the Unified Han'gŭl Orthography System, was promulgated by the Korean Language Society.
-In 1935, Jeong In-seop published "The International Phonetic Transcription of Korean Speech Sounds".
+In 1935, Jeong In-seop published The International Phonetic Transcription of Korean Speech Sounds.

-Systems continued to be developed to address various perceived shortcomings in other systems.
+Systems continued to be developed to address shortcomings in other systems.
 By 1934, according to Japanese linguist Shinpei Ogura's count, there were at least 27 extant systems.
 Whereas Hepburn romanization had already become the widely accepted standard for the romanization of Japanese by the 1930s, Korean continued to lack such a standard.
-This led to significant diversity and inconsistencies in romanizations, not only between scholars but reportedly even within the writings of individual authors.
+This led to significant diversity and inconsistency in romanization, not only between scholars but even within the works of individual authors.